 After you’ve developed a remarkable content offer that speaks to both who your personas are and where they are in the buyer’s journey, the next step is to leverage that piece of content to convert website visitors into leads.
 That’s where landing pages come in.

 Landing pages are specialized website pages whose sole purpose is to collect visitors’ contact information in exchange for something of value to them.
 Landing pages contain forms that potential leads must fill out and submit before getting access to your remarkable content offer.

-Imagine, for example, you work at a pet store and have created an ebook on raising a puppy.
+Imagine, for example, working at a pet store and creating an eBook on raising a puppy.

 Great landing pages focus on both who your personas are and where they are in the buyer’s journey.

 While having great content and a great landing page are key to creating a successful conversion path, your website visitors need a way to actually access that landing page in the first place.
 That's where calls-to-action come in.

 Call-to-action is a button you can embed throughout your website that advertises your content offers.
 When a user clicks on one of these calls-to-action, they'll be taken to your landing page.
 In effect, every call-to-action you have on your website is the beginning of a conversion path.
 To create calls-to-action that get those clicks and act as key steps within your conversion paths, you must ensure that the message displayed on your call-to-action aligns with the message on your landing page -- and the content itself.

 Great calls-to-action should be just that: action-oriented.
 Since their main objective is to garner clicks and direct people to landing pages, ensure that they’re click-worthy by using actionable language and colors that help them stand out from the rest of your website.

 4) Optimized Thank You Pages